Kikivalerie26/Data_projects_TripleTen/E-comm User Activity Metrics/README.md

 This project focuses on analyzing raw transaction logs to build a **conversion funnel** and conduct **cohort retention analysis** for an e-commerce platform.
-It was completed as part of a junior analyst onboarding project.
+It was completed as a junior analyst onboarding project.

 ---